buntine/barcoders/README.md

 Each generator is an optional feature so you only need to compile what you want to use.
 See below for the feature associated to the generation functionality you desire.

+## Documentation

+**Coming soon!
+I'm just cleaning it up a bit and then I'll work out how to delpoy it somewhere.**

 ## Current Support

 The ultimate goal of Barcoders is to provide encoding support for all major (and many not-so-major) symbologies.